 According to the Centers for Disease Control and Prevention (CDC), about 10 people die from accidental drowning every day in the United States, and drowning remains the second leading cause of death for children ages 1 to 14.
 Moreover, the Consumer Product Safety Commission (CPSC) estimates that 200 children under the age of 15, on average, drown in pools or spas between Memorial Day and Labor Day each year.
 Swimming pool accidents are very serious and happen too often.

-If you have been injured in a swimming pool accident or a loved one has suffered injuries or died in a swimming pool, the Maryland, Virginia and Washington, D.C. premises liability attorneys at Koonz McKenney Johnson & DePaolis LLP. have the knowledge and skills to successfully protect your rights.
+If you have been injured in a swimming pool accident or a loved one has suffered injuries or died in a swimming pool, the Northern Virginia premises liability attorneys at Koonz McKenney Johnson & DePaolis LLP. have the knowledge and skills to successfully protect your rights.

 What is Premises Liability in Swimming Pool Injury Cases?

 Premises liability is a legal principle that states property owners are liable for injuries that occur on their property.
 This doctrine applies to both public and private swimming pools.
 Premises liability is based on the following assumptions: